ckmahoney/druidic-synthesis/content/posts/arf.md

 High **registers** (like 13 or 14) have shorter spectra, while low **registers** (like 4 or 5) are taller.

-Most music is recorded with a sampling rate of 48,000 samples per second, providing a maximum reproducible frequency of 24,000 Hertz.
+Most music is recorded with a sampling rate of 48,000 samples per second providing a maximum reproducible frequency of 24,000 Hertz.
 The best consumer and commercial amplifiers can reproduce low frequencies down to about 30 Hertz.
 We use these values (30, 24,000) to determine the set of available **register** values.
-This explains why we don't find options for *1*, *2*, *3*, *4*, or anything higher than **13**.

-So considering a low register of **5**, that means we have a baseline value of \(2^5 = 32\) and a maximum value of \(2^6 = 64\).
+Considering a low register of **5**, that means we have a baseline value of \(2^5 = 32\) and a maximum value of \(2^6 = 64\).

 Most consumer-grade sound systems, like your home speakers, probably can't reproduce the 32 Hertz frequency.
 (Well, since it is *you* reading this, maybe it can.)
 But most sound systems *can* reproduce a 64 Hertz frequency.

+When you do the same calculation at **register 4** you'll find that **register 4** includes some frequencies that we might not be able to reproduce.

+This explains why we don't find **register** options for *1*, *2*, *3*, *4*, or anything higher than **13**.

 <!-- ### Music for Human Ears -->
 <!--